sunnytomar01/AI-Print-Estimator-Order-Intake-Engine/README.md

 4. Frontend: http://localhost:${FRONTEND_PORT:-3000}
 5. n8n: http://localhost:5678

+Note- Notes about testing webhooks: n8n exposes active webhook paths under `/webhook/<path>` when executed normally, and under `/webhook-test/<path>` when you run a workflow in **Test** mode.
+If a webhook call returns 404, confirm the workflow is *active* and use the correct `/webhook` vs `/webhook-test` default /webhook-test/ saved in workflow

 Optional: OpenAI
 - To enable OpenAI-powered parsing/decisioning set `OPENAI_API_KEY` in your `.env` and optionally `OPENAI_MODEL` (default: `gpt-3.5-turbo`).
 The system falls back to a deterministic local parser when no key is set.